STAC-USC/Graph_Learning/README.txt

 (1) Download the source files.
 (2) Run script 'start_graph_learning.m'

-The demo script 'demo_animals.m' shows the usage of functions used to estimate three different graph Laplacian matrices discussed in [1].
+The demo script 'demo_animals.m' shows the usage of functions used to estimate three different types of graph Laplacian matrices discussed in [1].

 Additional scripts and a more detailed description will be available soon.